s00500/molehill/Readme.md

 If you like this project you can [buy me a coffee here](https://paypal.me/lukasbachschwell/5)

-If you have any questions, ideas, iimprovements, or obvious bugs please open an issue or submit a PR.
+If you have any questions, ideas, improvements, or obvious bugs please open an issue or submit a PR.

 # TODO: